WangHelin1997/MaskSpec/README.md

 - Run ```python audioset/get_mean_std.py``` to get the mean and std values in random 10000 samples, and you will get a file named ```mean_std_128.npy``` in your working dir.

 # Test scripts
 We provide a simple script to extract the embeddings and get the results of audio tagging.
-Our trained model can be found [Google Drive page](https://drive.google.com/file/d/1TwP9JMq6EViaSXAhpNMuQW56RIbk-v-v/view?usp=sharing).
+Our trained model (mAP of 0.470 on AudioSet) can be found [Google Drive page](https://drive.google.com/file/d/1TwP9JMq6EViaSXAhpNMuQW56RIbk-v-v/view?usp=sharing).
 Feel free to download it and use it.

 ```